Dittofi

 Below is a cost and time comparison between Dittofi’s methodology vs traditional coding.

-Cost of building a marketplace with Dittofi
+Cost of building a service marketplace with Dittofi

 Furthermore, the code that Dittofi generates is high performance and quality code, generated on a modern scalable tech stack (React and Google Go).